 - Number of sizes: We evaluated how many different size options there were for each sheet brand (they all included at least full, queen and king, and those that offered twin, California king or other specialized sizes were awarded higher scores).

-- Colors: We noted how many colors each sheet set was avaiable in; some were available in only three or four, while others were available in as many as 15.
+- Colors: We noted how many colors each sheet set was available in; some were available in only three or four, while others were available in upwards of twenty.

 Other linen sheets we tested

-Out of the box, these linens felt soft, thick and already worn in a bit, like they’d been washed a few times already, and we mean that as a positive.
+We didn’t find Lands’ End’s Garment Washed linen sheets as luxurious as some of the more boutique bedding brands.
+Out of the box, these linens felt soft, thick and already worn in a bit, like they’d been washed a few times already.
 They were very comfortable to sleep in, though less melty-feeling than the ones we ended up ranking higher, and they did get even softer after a few washings.

 Read more from CNN Underscored’s hands-on testing: